G-Man95/Data-Visualization/README.md

 # Data-Visualization
-Learning How to use Pythone, P5js, and other tools for data mining and data Viz
+Learning how to use Pythone, P5js, and other tools for data mining and data Viz